-You’ll need to reserve your accommodations early (months out) as well, as prices drastically increase and availability becomes more scarce the closer you get to the event.
+You’ll need to reserve your Oktoberfest accommodation early (months out) as well.
+Prices drastically increase and availability becomes more scarce the closer you get to the event.

 Wander the Oktoberfest Grounds

-Did you know that you can actually attend Oktoberfest in Munich without tickets?!
+What about Oktoberfest tickets, you ask?!
+You can actually attend Oktoberfest in Munich without tickets!
 It’s true!
 It is completely FREE to enter the grounds and enjoy the festive atmosphere.
 There is much to see and do within the Oktoberfest grounds, such as rides and carnival-style games, and booths selling everything from food and beverages to traditional Oktoberfest souvenirs.